 Why weren't we notified earlier, such as when the incident happened or before the Administrative Hearing?

 We believe college is an opportunity for holistic growth and that students are learning both inside and outside of the classroom.
 College gives students the opportunity to begin to learn how to live in community with all the rights and responsibilities that go along with that.
-Ideally your son or daughter will confide in you when a situation involving conduct violations arises, and perhaps ask you for advice and support as he or she goes through it.
-If, however, your child decides to resolve it on his or her own, thus increasing his or her independence and ability to resolve situations, that’s his or her choice.
+Ideally your student will confide in you when a situation involving conduct violations arises, and perhaps ask you for advice and support as he or she goes through it.
+If, however, your student decides to resolve it on his or her own, thus increasing his or her independence and ability to resolve situations, that’s his or her choice.

 Occasionally parents may be contacted before a case is resolved when it is believed the student may be a danger to him or herself or others.
 In these rare circumstances, the combined efforts of you, the Office of the Assistant Dean of Students staff and other University officials will benefit your son or daughter in addressing the situation.